Laser Photonics Highlights Its - GuruFocus.com

 Laser Photonics Corporation (NASDAQ: LASE), a leading global industrial developer of CleanTech laser systems for laser cleaning and other material applications, announces key applications for its CleanTech line of products.

-“Our laser cleaning technology continues to provide solutions to industry professionals that save them time and money,” said Wayne Tupuola, chief executive officer of Laser Photonics.
+“Our laser cleaning technology continues to be used by industry professionals for powder coating removal in industrial settings due to its cost-effective and reliable nature,” said Wayne Tupuola, chief executive officer of Laser Photonics.

-The laser cleaning technology created by Laser Photonics has multiple applications in the automotive industry, which include effectively cleaning automotive engine parts.
-Corrosion and rust attack uncoated engine components regardless of their age or condition.
-Laser cleaning allows for this corrosion to be quickly removed without damaging the worked-on surface or material, which can happen when using traditional cleaning methods like sandblasting.
+The laser cleaning technology provided by Laser Photonics excels in the removal of powder coatings from a wide array of materials and does so without altering the substrate of the material being worked on.
+Industry professionals continue to save time and money by implementing this cutting-edge tech into their processes.

 For more information about the CleanTech line of roughing, conditioning, and finishing laser systems and other CleanTech laser cleaning systems or information on our Service Partner Network, please visit https://www.laserphotonics.com/spn or contact our sales department at [email protected].